-A Doula \DOO-luh\ is an experienced woman who offers emotional and practical support to a woman (or couple) before, during and after childbirth.
-A doula believes in “mothering the mother” – enabling a woman to have the most satisfying and empowered time that she can during pregnancy, birth and the early days as a new mum.
+A Doula \DOO-luh\ is an experienced person who offers emotional and practical support to an individual (or couple) before, during and after childbirth.
+A doula believes in “parenting the parents” – enabling someone to have the most satisfying and empowered time they can during pregnancy, birth and the early days as a new parent.
 This type of support also helps the whole family to relax and enjoy the experience.

 Once in labour I will be in constant attendance to give you confidence, help you make informed decisions, facilitate communication between you and the medical staff, remind you of your wishes and to support both you and your partner.
-I will stay with you after the birth until mother and baby are settled.
+I will stay with you after the birth until everyone is settled.
 I am particularly keen on supporting the first few hours of the baby’s life, with a focus on initiating feeding.

 Sophie made what was a special experience truly magical, her support and experience enabled us both to relax and follow our instincts much easier than we could ever have done should she not have been there.
 She was great with the midwife, showing her respect but still ensuring our wishes were heard.
 Our midwife since commented that she thought Sophie was amazing and one of the easiest doulas she had ever worked with.
 We owe Sophie so much for being an essential part of our amazing birth experience and bringing our beautiful son into the world in such a positive way.
 We can’t imagine what it would have been like without her.”

 — Clare Orridge, mother of Thomas